Best Golf Ball Retrievers 2024

 What length golf ball retriever do I need?

 We think a ball retriever should extend to at least six feet.
-Realistically you can probably reach anything less than that with a wood or long iron – just go careful not to drop it in the lake!
+Realistically, you can probably reach anything less than that with a wood or long iron – just be careful not to drop it in the lake!
 We’d probably go with one of the longer options from our guide, just because it gives you options and even more hope of retrieving your ball.

 BECOME A TODAY’S GOLFER MEMBER: Unlimited access to premium content and exclusive rewards!